 The Development Charges Act provides for certain mandated exemptions, such as;

-• the creation of additional dwelling units in existing and new residential buildings, as prescribed, subject to the restrictions in Sec.
-2 of Ontario Regulation 82/98
+- the creation of additional dwelling units in existing and new residential buildings, subject to the restrictions prescribed in the Development Charges Act;

 Demolition credits will be provided against applicable development charges where buildings or structures have been demolished to permit the redevelopment of the property.
 The credit is based on the number and type of residential units demolished and/or the total floor area and type of non-residential building or structures demolished.
 It is available for five years from the issuance date of the demolition permit.